foragepm/forage/readme.md

 - ~watch mode~
 - ~export/import~
 - ~CLI~
+- ~check for new versions from upstream~
+- ~cache downloaded package metadata~
+- ~store package metadata in a database~
+- ~preload function - search for locally installed packages and load them into ipfs~
 - add goals of the project to readme
 - record all announced package cids without downloading/verifying (for downloading via ipfs later if requested)
-- cache downloaded package metadata
-- store package metadata in a database
 - start IPFS (with pubsub experiment and init) if there's not already one running on startup
 - package list UI
 - lots more error handling
 - show how much bandwidth saved overall (keep a record of ever request proxied)
-- check for new versions from upstream (on demand or periodically)
 - search
 - keep a list of ipfs peers who republish packages that fail integrity checks, block after X fails
 - cleanup command that removes old packages from local IPFS (keep CID in db incase needed later)